jay-joshy/allergyguide/content/tools/oit_calculator.md

 - Form toggles: If the user toggles a food's form (SOLID ⇄ LIQUID) the app automatically converts existing daily and mix amounts to the other unit and recomputes the water to add to create the mix (the solid-in-liquid volume assumption changes accordingly).
 - Editing behavior for steps:
   - Editing target protein mg P:
     - If step is DIRECT (undiluted): automatically update the daily amount.
+Vise versa, if the daily amount is edited, the target protein P should also change.
     - If step is DILUTE: keep daily amount and mix amount stable if possible; update the mixWaterAmount volume instead.
 If the new target is impossible with current mix amount, a red error will be shown.
 - Food A → B transition: If food_b_threshold cannot be satisfied, show red error, allow manual override.
 - No undo/redo implementation required